References

 ifK

-is an integer. - It is compatible with weighted graph problems.
+is an integer. - It is compatible with weighted Constraint Satisfaction Problems.

 - BLAS (on CPU) and GPU are supported only if